Cars (franchise): Planes: Fire & Rescue (2014)

-Planes short films
+Planes short film

 Vitaminamulch: Air Spectacular (2014)

 A Planes short film titled Vitaminamulch: Air Spectacular was released on the DVD and Blu-ray of Planes: Fire & Rescue.
 It was directed by Dan Abraham and executive produced by John Lasseter.
 In the short film, Dusty Crophopper and Chug need to replace two daredevils in an airshow Leadbottom is hosting.
 At first unsuccessful, Dusty and Chug accidentally start a series of events that captures the audience's attention, eventually completing the stunt.

 Cancelled projects

 To Protect and Serve

 A fifth Tales from Radiator Springs short film, titled To Protect and Serve, was announced to be in development for a 2015 release.
 However, it was never released.

-The short would have been focused on Sheriff as he takes a mandatory vacation and leaves two rookies (voiced by Wendi McLendon-Covey and Aziz Ansari) to take over his duties as police officer.
+The short would have been focused on Sheriff as he takes a mandatory vacation and leaves two rookies Didi 05 and Mike 07 (voiced by Wendi McLendon-Covey and Aziz Ansari) to take over his duties as police officer.
 This, however, causes problems in Radiator Springs as the rookies over-do every aspect of their job in an attempt to score commendations, turning the town into a hotbed of taped-off crime scenes.
 Sheriff soon senses an imbalance and returns home to right the "justice" that has been served.

 Untitled Planes sequel and spin-offs

 At the D23 Expo in July 2017, John Lasseter announced a third film in the Planes series.
 Tentatively titled Beyond the Sky (Note: The film never officially received this title.
 Beyond the Sky was its name internally, but this was never made public in the time between its announcement and Disneytoon's closure.), the film would have explored the future of aviation in outer space.
 The film had a release date of April 12, 2019.
-It was removed from the release schedule in March 2018, and on June 28, shortly after the announcement of Lasseter's departure from Disney, Disneytoon Studios was shut down, ending development on the film.
+It was removed from the release schedule in March 2018, and on June 28, 2018, Disneytoon Studios was shut down, ending development on the film.

 Prior to its closure, the studio was planning several more spin-offs of the franchise focusing on boats, trains and other vehicles.
 In November 2022, concept art for one of the proposed films, tentatively titled Metro, was leaked online.